Oats87/oats87.github.io/_posts/2017-10-19-mini-cluster.markdown

  7. Configure `vm.example.com` DNS zone for your actual master, infra, and app node(s) (see /var/named/vm.example.com.hosts)
  8. `systemctl enable named`
  9. `systemctl start named`
- 10. At this point, you should edit all of your nodes and set the DNS server to the IP of your DNS VM. (either through NetworkManager or through /etc/resolv.conf if NetworkManager is disabled)
+ 10. At this point, you should edit all of your nodes and set the DNS server to the IP of your DNS VM. (i.e. `DNS1=172.16.32.5` in `/etc/sysconfig/network-scripts/ifcfg-eth0`)

 #### /etc/named.conf

 ```
 options {
         listen-on port 53 { any; };